-Play Streets enable local residents to regularly open up a road for play on a weekly or monthly basis, bringing communities together and encouraging healthier, active lifestyles for children and adults alike.
+Play Streets enable local residents to regularly open up a road for play on a weekly, or monthly basis, bringing communities together and encouraging healthier, active lifestyles for children and adults alike.
 Help us make 1,000 Play Streets happen across London.

 Opening roads outside schools so that only pedestrians and cyclists can use them during school start and end times improves air quality and creates new space for active play during a time of social distancing.
 Some schools can even work with parents to permanently close streets to traffic, converting them into new community gardens and public green spaces for play and leisure.
 With over 3,000 schools across London, there is lots of work to do!

 Pedestrian-priority high streets

-The London Plan identifies over 200 town centres that would benefit from pedestrian-priority or fully pedestrianised high-streets.
-Car Free Day is an opportunity to trial a future of vibrant, pedestrian-priority town centres by widening pavements, improving crossings and removing traffic to improve the experience of high street shopping and eating in the era of social distancing.
+The London Plan identifies over 200 town centres that would benefit from more pedestrian-priority or fully pedestrianised high-streets.
+There is an opportunity to trial a future of vibrant, pedestrian-priority town centres by widening pavements, improving crossings and removing traffic to enable high street shopping and eating in the era of social distancing.
 Let’s celebrate the future of a thriving local business system and walking high streets.

 This Ask For It campaign is a shared initiative with: Mums for Lungs, London Play, Meristem Design